 - Add the rice and fry, stirring frequently, for about 5 minutes

 - Add the stock cube, tomatoes, black beans and water and bring to the boil

 - Cook for 10-15 minutes until rice is softened (taste a little and check) - add more water and cook for longer if necessary

-- Taste and add extra salt if necessary.
-If it tastes too acidic because of the tomatoes, add a small amount of sugar to balance out the flavours
+Taste and add extra salt if necessary.
+If it tastes too acidic because of the tomatoes, add a small amount of sweetener of choice to balance out the flavours

 - Once the rice has cooked, add the coriander, stir and leave to sit with a lid on for 5 minutes before serving

-- Optional: Serve with roasted sweet red peppers and extra chopped coriander
+Top with roasted sweet red peppers and scatter over extra chopped coriander

 Thanks for reading!
 If you’d like to receive a FREE COPY of my ebook of the 10 most popular recipes on my blog, you can sign up here.